-Call UC Police 9+911 and notify a supervisor

-Turn Off and DO NOT use any two-way radios, cell phones, or pagers in immediate area.
+- Call UC Police 911 and notify a supervisor - Turn Off and DO NOT use any two-way radios, cell phones, or pagers in immediate area.
 Do not turn off/on lights

-Refer to and complete the Bomb Threat Checklist- http://police.ucsf.edu/ Indicate exact words of caller and time received.
-Describe Caller's Voice: Gender, Age, Race, Background noises, Speech Pattern (accent, tone), Behavior (angry, agitated, calm, etc.)

-Any decision to evacuate will be made by the university official responsible for the affected area.
+Refer to and complete the Bomb Threat Checklist- http://police.ucsf.edu/crime-prevention-statistics/bomb-threats-and-suspicious-packages

+- Indicate exact words of caller and time received.
+Describe Caller's Voice: Gender, Age, Race, Background noises, Speech Pattern (accent, tone), Behavior (angry, agitated, calm, etc.) - Any decision to evacuate will be made by the university official responsible for the affected area.
 If evacuation is necessary, move to your Evacuation Assembly Area or a safe distance from the building (a minimum of 300 feet).
 Follow instructions of UC Police.
 Check in with your work site Emergency Coordinator.
-Do not re-enter the area until instructed to do so

-If a suspicious looking package/letter is delivered/found,
+Do not re-enter the area until instructed to do so - If a suspicious looking package/letter is delivered/found,